hipe/tmx/brazen/doc/issues/025-the-four-layer-model-model-narrative.md

 these four specific tiers built into it. now, [br] knows only that there is a model class and a silo daemon.

-see also [#pl-011] an explanation of a model-centric operator branch.
+see also [#pl-011] an explanation of a model-centric feature branch.